-Lump in Anus: 6 Common Causes & How to Treat
+Lump Near Anus: 6 Common Causes & How to Treat

-The most common cause of lumps in the anus are hemorrhoids.
-However, lumps in the anus can also be caused by anal warts, abscesses, or cancer, which are more serious and require medical attention.
+A lump near the anus is most commonly caused by a hemorrhoid.
+However, lumps near the anus can also be caused by anal warts, abscesses, or cancer, which are more serious and require medical attention.

-The main symptoms that can occur with anal lumps are pain, discomfort with bowel movements and bleeding.
+Anal lumps can be painful and cause bleeding and discomfort with bowel movements.
 You may also notice anal itching, which is a symptom that can also present with many underlying causes.
-However, if you do find any lumps or changes in the anal area, you should be assessed by your doctor.

-Hard lumps ou bump in the anus are usually caused by:
+Hard lumps or bumps in the anus are usually caused by:

 1. Hemorrhoids